omics-datascience/modulector/DEPLOYING.md

       - Go to the [HMDD website](https://www.cuilab.cn/hmdd) and from the *Downloads* tab, download the *txt* file from the option "The whole dataset of miRNA-disease association data".
 Use version 4.0.
       - Rename the downloaded file as "*disease_hmdd.txt*".
 Move this file to the directory **"modulector/files/"**.

+    **For the HGNC gene terminology**:
+      - Go to the official HUGO gene nomenclature website at [https://www.genenames.org/](https://www.genenames.org/).
+      - Go to *Downloads* > *Data archive*.
+      - Navigate to the "Quick links to HGNC current release complete set files" section.
+      - Download the file "Current tab separated hgnc_complete_set file".
+      - If the downloaded file is not named "*hgnc_complete_set.txt*", rename it to this name.
+      - Move the file into the **"modulector/files/"** directory.

+    **For the miRNA-Drug interactions database (SM2miR)**:
+      - Go to the SM2miR database website at [http://www.jianglab.cn/SM2miR/](http://www.jianglab.cn/SM2miR/).
+      - Go to the *Downloads* section.
+      - Download the file "SM2miR (Apr.
+27, 2015)".
+      - Rename the downloaded file as "*drugs.xls*".
+      - Move the file into the **"modulector/files/"** directory.

     **For the mirBase database**: this database is embedded as it weighs only a few MBs.
 Its data is processed in Django migrations during the execution of the `python3 manage.py migrate` command.
 So, you don't have to do manual steps to incorporate mirBase data inside Modulector.
 2. Start up a PostgreSQL service.
 You can use the same service listed in the *docker-compose.dev.yml* file.
 3. Run `python3 manage.py migrate` to apply all the migrations (**NOTE:** this can take a long time to finish).